 The role of HR function in embedding the CSR values in the corporate culture is immense and has been underlined also.
 An organization can exhibit a better image in the minds of people by presenting itself as an excellent employer which cares for its people and involves them in the ambit of social responsibility.
 This involvement of employees indicates the strategic importance of HRM in the CSR initiatives of an organization.
 Human Resource policies, forming the framework for the culture in the business management, create awareness towards the need to achieve the business goals in the best possible and ethical manner (Agrawal, 2007).
 With the help of HR functions, the socially responsible values can be inculcated and sustained in the organizational culture through the following ways:

-- The designing of Performance Management System should be done in such a manner that it measures the socially responsible initiatives taken by employees.
-This becomes important as the internalization of CSR in an organizational culture requires that appropriate behaviors get appraised, appreciated as well as rewarded.
-Otherwise, the organization might fail to inculcate it amongst all employees due to lack of positive reinforcement.
+The designing of Performance Management System should be done in such a manner that it measures the socially responsible initiatives taken by employees.